TaitoUnited/taito-cli/docs/docs/10-custom-plugins.md

    taito_plugins="npm"
    ```

 3. Add some executable commands to one of the plugins as executable files.
 Include execution priority **(00-99)** at the end of each command filename.
 The execution priority defines the execution order of a command implementation between enabled plugins.
 The plugin directory may also contain additional libraries and resources in additional subdirectories as in the example (`lib/`, `resources/`).
 Optionally you can add also plugin documentation in help.txt, trouble.txt and README.md files.
+TODO: command name conventions.

    ```shell
    my-plugin/